gklrajan/cosmometer/README.md

 ## Usage
 ### Capture Dark Frames
 1. Use a digital camera (CMOS/CCD) with the lens covered.
-2. Capture a series of dark frames at a fixed exposure time (e.g., 30ms to 1s).
+2. Capture a series of dark frames at a fixed exposure time.
 3. Save them in a folder (e.g., `dark_frames/`).

 ### Run Cosmo-Meter